Category Architecture

 The three-layer model gives security leaders a clearer way to ask what is being protected: the system, the autonomous actor, or the human judgment that authorizes action.

-The next generation of security programs will need decision-layer visibility.
+Security programs need decision-layer visibility.

-• The highest-risk events may involve all three layers interacting at once.
+• The highest-risk events involve all three layers interacting at once.

 CogniAgentia connection